Skip to main content

 1 mentions Positive Neutral Negative

-The game's stability is problematic, with users reporting frequent glitches during the tutorial phase that hinder the initial experience.
+The game’s stability is problematic, with users experiencing numerous glitches, particularly during the tutorial.

 • replayability